-The Financial Aid Office administers federal loans and work-study awards for graduate and professional students.
+LMU Financial Aid administers federal loans and work-study awards for graduate and professional students.
 If you are interested in being considered for federal loans or work-study, please complete a Free Application for Federal Student Aid (FAFSA).
-Students interested in only receiving grants and scholarships should complete their departmental scholarship applications.

 This section provides an outline of important topics and tells you what to expect moving forward.
 These links also offer insight on how your aid award was determined and how it will be applied to your student account.

-Cost of Attendance: Your Estimated Cost of Attendance is an estimate of your total expenses based on your programs academic year (tuition, fees, and living expenses).
-Most graduate programs follow a nine month academic year.
+Cost of Attendance: Your Estimated Cost of Attendance is an estimate of your total expenses based on your program of study (tuition, fees, and living expenses).
+Most graduate programs follow a nine-month academic year.
 Federal guidelines indicate that the Cost of Attendance may cover only student expenses for the terms defined as the academic year.
-Expenses for periods of non enrollment, spouse, and dependent living expenses cannot be included, with the exception of documented child care costs which may be added.
+Expenses for periods of non-enrollment, spouse, and dependent living expenses cannot be included, with the exception of documented childcare costs which may be added.
 Your eligibility for Federal Direct Loans will be the difference between your Cost of Attendance and any other merit-based or other grant awards you receive.
 You may submit a Cost of Attendance (COA) Appeal with documentation of any educational expenses you have that exceed items in the standard Cost of Attendance within the academic year.
 The Cost of Attendance Appeal Form can be found in the forms section of our website.

 Outside Resources: Students are required to report all outside resources such as employer tuition reimbursement and outside scholarships or grants.
 If you report changes in resources your financial aid eligibility will be re-evaluated and we will notify you by email if any changes are made to your award.
 If the Graduate Division, your academic department, or an outside agency reports awards that you have not previously reported to us, we will adjust your loan(s) or work-study.
 You may be required to repay loans already disbursed if the total of your financial aid awards, including your outside aid, exceeds your Cost of Attendance.